-Net cash provided by investing activities decreased during the three months ended March 31, 2021, compared to the same period in the prior year, primarily due to a net decrease in the purchases, sales and maturities of marketable securities.
+Net cash used in investing activities increased during the three months ended March 31, 2022, compared to the three months ended March 31, 2021, primarily due to increased purchases of marketable debt securities.

-Financing activities
+Financina activities

-Net cash provided by financing activities decreased during the three months ended March 31, 2021, compared to the same period in the prior year, primarily due to decreased net proceeds of \$6.9 million from the issuance of common stock in connection with stock option exercises and other types of equity, offset by proceeds of \$4.2 million received in connection with the execution of the funding agreement for the clinical development of vutrisiran and ALN-AGT.
+Net cash provided by financing activities decreased during the three months ended March 31, 2022, compared to the three months ended March 31, 2021, primarily due to a decrease of \$19.9 million in net proceeds from the issuance of common stock in connection with stock option exercises and other types of equity.

-Operating Capital Requirements
+Additional Capital Requirements

-We currently have programs focused on a number of therapeutic areas and, as of March 31, 2021, have received regulatory approval and commercially launched three products: ONPATTRO, GIVLAARI and OXLUMO.
-In early 2021, we announced our Alnylam $P^5x25$ strategy, which is aimed at our planned transition to a top 5 biotech in market capitalization.
-However, our ongoing development efforts may not be successful and we may not be able to commence sales of any other products in the future.
-In addition, we anticipate that we will continue to generate losses as a result of planned expenditures for research and development activities relating to our research platform, our drug development programs, including clinical trial and manufacturing costs, the establishment of late-stage clinical, manufacturing and commercial capabilities, including global operations, continued management and growth of our intellectual property including our patent portfolio, collaborations and general corporate activities.
+We currently have programs focused on a number of therapeutic areas and, as of March 31, 2022, have received regulatory approval and commercially launched three products: ONPATTRO, GIVLAARI and OXLUMO.
+However, our ongoing development efforts may not be successful and we may not be able to commence sales of any other products, including vutrisiran, or successfully expand the indication for our approved products, including OXLUMO, ONPATTRO (and vutrisiran, if approved), in the future.
+In addition, we anticipate that we will continue to generate losses as a result of planned expenditures for research and development activities relating to our research platform, our drug development programs, including clinical trial and manufacturing costs, the establishment of late-stage clinical, manufacturing, commercial and compliance capabilities, including global operations, continued management and growth of our intellectual property including our patent portfolio, collaborations and general corporate activities